mzajcev/mzajcev/README.md

 🔭 I’m currently working on clustering unsupervised data with reduced dimensionality to discover knowledge in a business setting.
 👯 I’m looking to collaborate on anything in the direction of NLP / ML.
 💬 Ask me about anything!
-📫 How to reach me: Preferable on LinkedIn.
+📫 How to reach me: Preferably on LinkedIn.
-⚡ Fun fact: I like caffeine.
+⚡ Fun fact: I adore caffeine.
 ```
 <br>